joembedded/JesFs/README.md

 Some Basics about JesFs:

 - Ultra-Small RAM and code footprint: can be used on the smallest MCUs with only 8kByte program memory or less (like the famous MSP430-series, almost all kind of 32-Bit ARM cores (M0, M3, M4, ….)).
 Only 200 Bytes of RAM are sufficient!
-- Completely Open Source (GPL v3) and written in Standard C.
+- Completely Open Source, free and written in Standard C.
 - Works with Serial NOR-Flash from **8kByte to 16MByte** (opt. up to 2GByte), but could also be used with CPU-internal NOR-Flash.
 - Works hand-in-hand with the Ultra-Small JesFsBoot Secure bootloader (requires less than 8kB on standard ARM cores, including an AES-128 encryption engine for reliable Over-the-Air-Updates (“OTA”)).
 - Includes optimised Wear Leveling (for maximum life of the memory).